xmacex/hairdresser/README.md

   2:                shampoo       →
 ```

 shampoo is sample, rinse is reset.
+Negative at in2 for boosted wavefolding.